Kelly Ripa Shares Stunning Beach Photo Of 18-Year-Old Daughter Lola, Epic ‘Photobomb’ To Be Expected

 “Hilarious,” another added.

-The comments section to Kelly’s post quickly filled up, with fans appearing to express a range of sentiments.
+The comments section on Kelly’s post quickly filled up, with fans appearing to express a range of sentiments.
 Many commented on Lola’s beauty, although mentions of the teen’s grandfather were just as plentiful.

 “That’s a keeper!
 I have an album of just these kinds of photo bloopers.
 So fun!
 Lola is beautiful.
 She is a perfect blend of you and Mark.
 Sweet family!” one fan told Kelly.

-The update itself also quickly proved popular, racking up over 9,700 likes within just 25 minutes of going live.
-The same time frame brought over 251 fans into the comments section.
+The update itself also quickly proved popular, racking up more than 9,700 likes within just 25 minutes of going live.
+The same time frame brought more than 251 fans into the comments section.

-Kelly’s Instagram following may not be the world’s highest, but this star has he fans.
-2.4 million individuals subscribe to Kelly’s fun, family-centric, or signature throwback updates, with many posts showing the star and her family back in the day.
-As to Lola, images are becoming more frequent, but fans still consider Lola’s appearance on her mother’s account to be a giant deal.
-Lola’s own Instagram is on lockdown, with fans needing to follow the account to view its contents.
+Kelly’s Instagram following may not be the world’s highest, but this star has the fans.
+Some 2.4 million individuals subscribe to Kelly’s fun, family-centric or signature throwback updates, with many posts showing the star and her family back in the day.

+As for Lola, images are becoming more frequent.
+However, fans still consider Lola’s appearance on her mother’s account to be a giant deal while her own Instagram is on lockdown.
+That way fans need to follow the account to view its contents.

-Fans wishing to see more of Kelly and her family should follow the star’s Instagram.
+Those wishing to see more of Kelly and her family should follow the star’s Instagram.